AthenaGaKill/Tripster-Coding-Ex/LetsDoThis.md

 ## Excercise 35

-use the document object to build a page with a parpagrph element and a input element.
-The paragraph an dthe input element are linked.
+use the document object to build a page with a parpagraph element and a input element.
+The paragraph and the input element are linked.
 Which means if input is entered in the input element the changes get refelected to the paragraph element.
 Also add a clear button which will clear the paragraph and the input element.

 ## Excecise 36